 Day Three — Motivating Teams and Managing Conflict

-8:30 AM – 10:00 AM: Creating a motivating environment.
-Building team drive to act in support of group mission and goals.
-(Niño)
+8:30 AM – 10:00 AM: Creating a motivating environment: Building team drive to act in support of mission, goals, and technical execution.
+(Martinez)

 10:00 AM – 10:15 AM: Break